damodaramPv/communicationAssignmnet/README.md

 ## Description:
 We have used two ardrino - uno's to do this project, in which one is the transmitter and another is the reciver.
-Using the digitalWrite functions in ardrino, we are able to genrate
+Using the digitalWrite functions in ardrino, we are able to generate the input pulse train. using the analogRead function we can read the voltags of the received signal.

+First we have done the design in the online simulator - TinkerCad The link for online simulation - https://www.tinkercad.com/things/0otWeEVYnPE-tremendous-blad/editel?sharecode=_1xfuqs8iQ1wSgZxst9YP3wKi_xm9fYiz6-cpu1hOA4